matteodem/meteor-easy-search/pages/docs/core/index.md

 }
 ```

-You could now simply replace that engine when creating an index.
+You could now use that engine when creating an index.
 Don't forget that the code is isomorphic, which means that it's executed
 on both the server and client.

 ```javascript